 Mineola is a very small city located in the state of Texas.
 With a population of 4,769 people and two constituent neighborhoods, Mineola is the 386th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mineola is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mineola is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Mineola who work in food service (15.39%), office and administrative support (11.26%), and management occupations (7.98%).

-The citizens of Mineola are slightly less educated than the national average of 21.84% for the average city or town: 13.03% of adults in Mineola have a bachelor's degree or advanced degree
+The percentage of adults in Mineola with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.03% of adults in Mineola have a bachelor's degree or advanced degree.

 The per capita income in Mineola in 2010 was $19,305, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $77,220 for a family of four.
 However, Mineola contains both very wealthy and poor people as well.

 Mineola is an extremely ethnically-diverse city.
 The people who call Mineola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mineola residents report their race to be White, followed by Black or African-American.
 Mineola also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 19.68% of the city’s residents.
 Important ancestries of people in Mineola include Irish, English, German, Scottish, and Scots-Irish.

 The most common language spoken in Mineola is English.
 Other important languages spoken here include Spanish and Polish.